amitsosimple/TataUniStore/README.md

 ## Future enhancements:
 - Aggregator application can be written to collect the parameters, which can help to verifiy multiple schenario without rebuild.
 - Can use any DB solution to save and reterive the product information.
 As now we are using file based backhand one can use file-based NoSQL or any SQL solution.
+- Logging can be further enhance to choose a specific logging for the environment.
+A simple flag/env-var can help here.

 ## Dependancies
 - Code is verified with go1.12.
 - Code is verified on MacOS.
 - Using mux for the http server, To install please run commond `go get -u github.com/gorilla/mux`
-- For logging we are using our custom logger.
+- For logging I have a custom logger.
 And logs are generated at `{user.Home}/ProductionCatalog/general-log.log`
-- Assuming that user has permission and sufficient space for catalog data file `ProductCatalog.json` at home director of the user.
+- Assuming that user has permission and sufficient space for catalog data file `ProductCatalog.json` and log file at home director of the user.
 - Services are using below ports of the local machine, assumption here is that the ports are free to use for the services.
   - CatalogService: running on port 8081.
   - PriceService: running on port 8082.

+## How to run

+## How to test